trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_In the Bird Collection, the study skin is entered into the database.
-(MfN, image: Mareike Vennen.
+_In the bird collection, the study skin is entered into the database.
+(Photo: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>